-We encourage you to provide your feedback.
-This can be done via the feedback forms provided or by filling out the feedback on our website barnethomesengage.org.
-This will help us to understand the priorities and concerns of the local community.
+These boards summarise the information that will be submitted for planning.
+Nonetheless we encourage you to still provide your feedback.
+This can be done via the feedback forms provided or by visiting our website www.barnethomesengage.org.

 If you need any assistance or have any questions about the proposals, please speak with a member of the team.
+We welcome your feedback by Wednesday 22nd February 2023.
+After the planning application is submitted there will also be a statutory period of consultation where you will have the opportunity to comment on the planning application.